 |SCIENTIFIC DISCIPLINARY SECTOR||ING-IND/35|

-The teaching aims to provide students with basic knowledge:
+This course aims to provide students with basic knowledge about:

 - organizational design at microstructure and macrostructure level with reference to the pursuit of organizational effectiveness in relation to the operational context, both internal and external.
 Particular attention is paid to the role of information technologies and how they impact both vertical and horizontal coordination within the organization;

 - the decision-making process and modelling of management problems: the phases of the decision-making process, the different approaches to decisions, support techniques, the role of risk and uncertainty and the role of time;